-Sober living is a recovery option for former users who have completed primary treatment for a substance abuse.
-Sober living is not just a temporary home, but a lifestyle.
-Residential life teaches former users how to function in the regular world without having to turn to drugs or alcohol.
-This main goal of all sober living facilities is ingrained in the atmosphere of daily life before residents even step foot through the door.
+Sober living is a recovery option for those who have completed primary treatment for a substance use issue.
+Sober living is not just a temporary home but a lifestyle.
+Residential life teaches those in recovery how to function in the regular world without having to turn to drugs or alcohol.
+The main goal of all sober living facilities is to promote accountability and community for those in recovery.

 How Sober Living Works

-After intake, primary treatment, and detox completion, recovering addicts are encouraged to enter a sober living home.
+After intake, primary treatment, and drug and alcohol detox, individuals in recovery addicts are encouraged to enter a sober living home.
 By making the choice to stay, they are giving themselves a different and healthy life experience.
 It is one free from potential triggering stressors and temptations to use drugs or alcohol.

-Questions vary based on the type of house and their operations, but ultimately they want they want to get a clear depiction of your history, in addition to your goals for sober living.
+Questions vary based on the type of house and their operations, but ultimately the sober living residence wants to get a clear depiction of your history in addition to your goals for sober living.
 Intake specialists will do their best to help individuals find the right program for them.

 Overnight managers create an added benefit.
-Residents will be assured if they have addiction urges and are unable to get in touch with their sponsor.
+All residents have support if and when they need it if they’re experiencing cravings or other challenges.
 An overnight manager ensures that they will have support to turn to.
-On site staff may not be medical professionals, but they are trained in the ins and outs of addiction and recovery.
+On-site staff may not be medical professionals, but they know the ins and outs of addiction and recovery.

 Daily life may require residents to participate in house activities, chores, or group activities.
 Homes may permit residents to leave for work or school.
-But often therapy, twelve-step meeting attendance, and participation in a house activity (like a holistic treatment), are incremented parts of daily life.
+But often, addiction therapy, twelve-step meeting attendance, and participation in a house activity (like a holistic treatment) are incremented parts of daily life.
 Residents must abide by the curfew and strict visitor policy.

-Day-to-day life in sober living is organized with activities and treatments that positively affect the mind, body, and spirit.
+Day-to-day life is organized with a variety of activities and treatments.
 However, an emphasis on self-care, healing, and sobriety are the permanent aspects of daily life.
 Residents learn how to live healthily in preparation for leaving sober living.

 The best thing that sober living homes do is that they provide residents with hope for the future.
 Through therapy, residents’ thought processes will change for the better.
 While the prospect of not having the crutch of drugs or alcohol may have been daunting, sober living introduces people to a new way of life.